This 2 day, game based course applies simplicity to maintenance.

-This course is aimed at maintenance supervision, management and leadership.
+This course is aimed at project operational readiness, maintenance supervision, management and leadership.
 High performance is cultural as well as technical.
 Only by involving all members of a team will excellence be achieved.
-This course seeks to establish new norms for everyone from the newest hires to the most senior leaders.
+This course seeks to establish new norms for everyone from the newest supervisors to the most senior leaders.

 The overall aim of the course is to understand the maintenance excellence cycle.